Thursday, April 13, 2017

 Emma: I have… I enjoy writing and I think that I have a story to share, but setting aside the time and effort to put it on paper is another issue altogether.

-Monika: What would you recommend to transgender women who are afraid of transition, discrimination, and hatred?
+Monika: What advice would you give to transgender women who are afraid of transitioning, or who fear discrimination and hatred?

 Emma: My next step in the transition is gender confirmation surgery in 2018.
 In the next 7 years, I see myself continuing my advocacy, increasing my representation of trans* individuals in the legal arena, and enjoying life with my friends and family.